-As Honors students mature, the program shifts its focus toward disciplinary research.
-In their junior year students design a research project and form a committee among their major faculty to guide them.
+In their junior year, Honors students design a research project and form a faculty committee to guide them.
 One member of the faculty serves as a mentor, teaching the student how to conduct research and directing them through the project.
-Once completed and approved, Honors scholars present their findings to students and faculty at the university.
+Once completed and approved, Honors scholars present their findings at the university’s annual Symposium for Undergraduate Research and Creative Work (sURC).
 The Honors Project often serves as a critical link between undergraduate and graduate education or as a step towards a future career.
 It is an ideal preparation for "the next step" Honors scholars frequently aspire to take.

 In addition to these academic opportunities, the Honors Program offers designated Honors housing, early registration, extracurricular events and trips, and connection to internships and study abroad options.